WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Legal Information: Oklahoma

 How do I change or extend the protective order?

-If you would like to extend your protection order, remember to file a motion at the court before the original order expires.
+If you would like to extend your protective order, remember to file a motion at the court before the original order expires.

 1 22 O.S. § 60.4(G)(3)